 There are some bakeries in town that everyone knows about.
 Bloedow Bakery is one of the best places to be in Winona MN.
 The bakery started in 1924 and has continued to use the same recipes.

-We scheduled our Day Trip to Winona MN specifically on Saturday in order to visit it.
+We scheduled our Day Trip to Winona MN specifically on Saturday to visit it.
 Unfortunately, we got there a few minutes after they opened to find a line around the block.
 We decided to try again later in the day only to find the same results.

 Spend some time at Levee Park next to historic downtown Winona.
 One of the best things about visiting a river town is Levee Park.